 ASA is the Voice of Aerospace for the States: Where Government, Industry and Education Come Together.
 ASA is a nonpartisan organization of Lt.
 Governors, Governor appointed delegates, and associate members from aerospace organizations and academia.
 ASA represents states’ interests in federal aerospace and aviation policy development.
 ASA advocates on behalf of all 50 states for research and design funding, workforce training, economic development in aerospace and aviation, excellence in science, technology, engineering and math (STEM) education, and keeping states competitive in a global marketplace.

 Our STEM education program, “The Real World Design Challenge” is one of the fastest growing STEM initiatives.
-We are now forming state chapters of ASA to bring together aviation and space interests across each state to educate state legislators on issues specific to their state.
+We are now forming state chapters of ASA to bring together aviation and space interests across each state to educate state legislators on issues specific to their state and provide networking opportunities to grow jobs expand economic development.
 As leaders in our state governments, ASA members not only impact policy at the state level, but also at the federal level, by informing our congressional delegations on aerospace priorities.

 Alabama Lt.
 Governor Kay Ivey, ASA Chair